dukesrg/logue-osc/README.md

 1. offset (int) : custom data offset in oscillator binary file.
 2. size (int) : custom data element size.
 3. count (int) : optional maximum number of custom data elements (if more than one).
-4. param (int) : optional index of parameter that controls custom element selection (to reflect actual number of elements injected), for the "custom_param" case this is an offset for the customizable parameter numbers.
+4. param (int) : optional index of parameter that controls custom element selection (to reflect actual number of elements injected), for the "custom_params" case this is an offset for the customizable parameter numbers.

 * custom_params (array) : contains ordered list of all supported parameter descriptors